randym32/Blackwood.Core/Documentation/articles/getting-started.md

 ### From Binary

-After building the project, reference the compiled DLL from the appropriate `bin` folder for your configuration and target framework.
+After building, reference the compiled DLL from the `bin` folder matching your configuration and target framework.

 ## Building